 Very negatively Somewhat negatively Not at all Somewhat positively Very positively I don't know

 Greenhouse gas emissions

 Transport and the use of energy

 Air quality

 Land use (including soil, livestock, agricultural fertilizers)

 Biodiversity

 Water quality and resources

 Waste and waste management

 Ecosystems services and protected areas

 Use of renewable energy

 Natural resource exploitation (including fisheries, and forest resources)

 Other

+H.5.
+Which "other" environmental issues do you expect to be affected in the EU?

+If in the ESA5: which of the environmental factors listed below do you think will be most affected in your (ESA5) country/ in the ESA5 by the comprehensive EPA?
+[Maximum of 3 (dropdown list of the environmental issues listed in the matrix above)]

 H.6.
+Most affected:

-Most affected: H.7.
-Second most affected: H.8.
-Third most affected: If in the EU: which of the environ comprehensive EPA?
-[Maximum mental factors liste d below do you th nink will be most affec •
+H.7.
+Second most affected:

+H.8.
+Third most affected:

+If in the EU: which of the environmental factors listed below do you think will be most affected in the EU by the comprehensive EPA?
+[Maximum of 3 (dropdown list of the environmental issues listed in the matrix above)]

 H.9.
 Most affected:

 H.10.
 Second most affected:

 H.11.
-Third most affected:

-H.12.
-Please explain your choice e:
+Third most affected: H.12.
+Please explain your choice:

-I. YOUR VIEWS ON NEGOTIAT TION TOPICS
+I. YOUR VIEWS ON NEGOTIATION TOPICS

 I.1.
-Which of the issues listed be low should be add essed in the neg otiations for the comp rehensive EPA?
+Which of the issues listed below should be addressed in the negotiations for the comprehensive EPA?

 High priority Low priority No need to be negotiated I don't know

 Removal of remaining tariffs

-Removal of tariff rate quotas

-for agricultural goods
+Removal of tariff rate quotas for agricultural goods

-Less strict and/or simpler rules

-of origin, particularly for SMEs
+Less strict and/or simpler rules of origin, particularly for SMEs

 Cumulation

-Strengthened mechanism for
+Strengthened mechanism for dispute settlement

-dispute settlement

-Improving access to
+Improving access to government procurement

-government procurement

-Improved protection of

-intellectual property rights
+Improved protection of intellectual property rights (including geographical indications)

-(including geographical

-indications)

-Liberalisation of trade in
+Liberalisation of trade in services

-services

-Liberalisation of bilateral
+Liberalisation of bilateral investment

-investment

-Dulan and district trade and a

-Rules on digital trade and e-
+Rules on digital trade and e- commerce

-commerce

-Rules on anti-corruption and
+Rules on anti-corruption and bribery

-bribery

-bribery

-Rules on competition /
+Rules on competition / anticompetitive practices

-anticompetitive practices

-anacompositive practices

 Rules on state aid/subsidies

-Stronger rules on labour and
+Stronger rules on labour and social standards

-social standards

-Stronger rules for
+Stronger rules for environmental protection

-environmental protection

-Improving access to energy

-and raw materials
+Improving access to energy and raw materials

 Other

-- I.2.
+I.2.
 Which other issues should be addressed in the negotiations?
-Name as many as you consider important - I.3.
-What, in your view, should be the key issues in the negotiations for the comprehensive EPA? - J. CONCLUDING QUESTIONS
+Name as many as you consider important

+I.3.
+What, in your view, should be the key issues in the negotiations for the comprehensive EPA?

+J. CONCLUDING QUESTIONS